trinsic-id/v2-sdk/docs/learn/platform/webhooks.md

     Many languages have native support for HMAC-SHA256; for those that don't, high-quality open source libraries exist.

-## Receiving Wallet Events
+## Enabling Wallet Events

-Events which occur on a [wallet](/learn/platform/wallets.md) will not automatically trigger a webhook.
+Events which occur on a [wallet](/learn/platform/wallets) will not be sent to your webhooks unless the wallet holder has opted in.

 To receive webhooks for wallet events, the [AuthorizeWebhook](/reference/services/account-service.md#authorize-webhook) method must be called for each wallet which is opting-in to propagate wallet events to the ecosystem provider.

 This call must be performed using the wallet's authentication token.

-## Events
+## Event Types

-For a list of all event types and their structures, see the [Events](/reference/events.md) page.
+For a list of all event types and their structures, see the [Events Reference](/reference/events) page.